The Dictator: Reception

-The Times argued that “with The Dictator, Sacha Baron Cohen makes a radical break with the comedic style of his past films.
+The Times argued that "with The Dictator, Sacha Baron Cohen makes a radical break with the comedic style of his past films.
 Gone is the con-man comedian, fooling celebrities and the public with fictional characters.
 Gone, too, is the mockumentary style that he and his director on Borat, Bruno and now this film, Larry Charles, made their own.
-The Dictator is the kind of conventional feature that Peter Sellers, Tony Hancock or even Mike Myers could have made.”
-The publication also claimed that “it's likely to offend prudes of both the sexually and politically correct persuasions.”
+The Dictator is the kind of conventional feature that Peter Sellers, Tony Hancock or even Mike Myers could have made."
+The publication also claimed that "it's likely to offend prudes of both the sexually and politically correct persuasions."

-The Washington Post wrote that “Cohen has thankfully dispensed with ambushing real-life people for squirm-inducing interviews.
-But an early stunt involving a Wii game based on the 1972 Munich Olympics falls flatter than a stale matzo, a running gag about Hollywood stars selling sexual favors quickly loses steam and it can be stipulated that rape jokes simply aren't funny.”
+The Washington Post wrote that "[Baron] Cohen has thankfully dispensed with ambushing real-life people for squirm-inducing interviews.
+But an early stunt involving a Wii game based on the 1972 Munich Olympics falls flatter than a stale matzo, a running gag about Hollywood stars selling sexual favors quickly loses steam and it can be stipulated that rape jokes simply aren't funny."